Optimal allocation patterns and optimal seed mass of a perennial plant: Introduction

-The outline of the article is as follows: in Section \ref{S:Description} we introduce the model of a perennial plant.
-In Section \ref{S:Analysis} we provide its analysis, using Pontryagin's Maximum Principle.
-Then, in Section \ref{S:Results} we summarize the results of the model, provide a general scheme of plant development and consider some special cases (annual and monocarpic plants).

-In Section \ref{Section_SamenMass} we consider a trade-off between size and number of seeds.
-The results of the paper are discussed in the Section \ref{Besprechung}.
-Section \ref{Schluss} concludes the paper.
+The outline of the article is as follows.
+In Section \ref{S:Description} we introduce a perennial plant model.
+In Section~\ref{S:Results} we summarise the predictions of the model, provide a general plant development scheme and consider a number of special cases (annual and monocarpic plants).
+In Section~\ref{sec:Numerics} we make numeric simulations of different plant development scenarios, while in Section \ref{Section_SamenMass} we consider trade-offs between size and the number of seeds.
+The results of the paper are discussed in Section \ref{Besprechung}, and Section \ref{Schluss} draws conclusions from the results and outlines some directions for future work.
+In Appendices~1 and 2 we provide derivations of our theoretical results.